himanshub16/python-resolver/README.md

 # python-resolver
-Checks you project for possible import errors
+Checks you project for possible import errors.
+Yeah!
+Sort of debugger.

 # How to use?
 Just run the script, : python resolver.py